top of page

 • Introduction to Katonah Yoga® material

-Props are used during practice as a kind of personal scaffolding to support our well-being, allowing us to transcend our personal nature and our conditioned state.
-They encourage our bodies to release habits, and in this way, give us a framework for expansion and exploration into our inner terrain, where consciousness and breath transform.
+Props are used during practice as personal scaffolding to support our well-being, allowing us to transcend our personal nature and conditioned state.
+They encourage the body to release its habits, offering a framework for expansion and exploration into our inner terrain — where breath and consciousness are free to transform.

 The sharps and flats of life show up in the body: one’s foibles, patterns and habits.
 Body reading is an art: the power to see and transform old patterns into new sustainable postures.
 In this session, we will use templates & metaphors as a roadmap to function and ease, a return to one’s true nature.
 Expect a demonstration of individual body-reading along with group observation and practice.